narrative-io/narrative-rfc/nql.md

 The Narrative Data Collaboration Platform provides a standardized global attribute catalog known as the "Rosetta Stone" for NQL-based queries.
 This catalog comprises Rosetta Stone Attributes—data points normalized and aggregated from multiple sources across participating companies.
 Queries against these attributes are permissible only if the dataset containing them is governed by an appropriate [Access Rule](RFC_Link_Here) (also see [Knowledge Base Article](KB_Article_Link_Here) for more details).

 Users MAY utilize Rosetta Stone Attributes to query datasets within their own company account or any other account that has granted access permissions.
+Rosetta Stone Attributes can be accessed through different namespaces:

+1. Embedded Namespace: Users can access Rosetta Stone Attributes on Datasets and Access Rules by querying `dataset_name._rosetta_stone.attribute_name` or `access_rule_name._rosetta_stone.attribute_name`.
+2. Company Namespace: Users can query all Rosetta Stone Attributes within their own company or within another company (where an Access Rule exists) by querying `company_name.rosetta_stone`.
+3. Narrative Namespace: A special namespace, `narrative.rosetta_stone`, allows users to query Rosetta Stone Attributes for all companies outside of their own which have shared an Access Rule with them.

 Attributes SHALL be of the following types: string, long, double, timestamptz, or object.
 Object types MUST contain nested properties.
 To reference nested properties within an object attribute, dot-notation SHALL be used.